cocos/cocos-docs/en/editor/publish/native-options.md

 ![build progress](publish-native/build-progress-windows.png)

-### Build the Directory
+### Build Directory

 After the build is over, what we get is a standard Cocos2d-x project, which has the same structure as the newly created project using Cocos Console.
 Taking the Windows platform as an example, the directory structure of the exported native project package `windows` is:

 ![native directory](publish-native/native-directory.png)

 - `assets`: store project resources.
-- `proj`: Store the currently built native platform project, which can be used for the IDE of the corresponding platform to perform compilation tasks.
+- `proj`: store the currently built native platform project, which can be used for the IDE of the corresponding platform to perform compilation tasks.
 For details, please refer to the introduction below.
-- `cocos.compile.config.json`: Compile option configuration for this build.
+- `cocos.compile.config.json`: compile options configuration for this build.

-Because the underlying C++ code generated after the native platform (such as Android, Windows) is built is completely consistent, in v3.0, extract the underlying C++ code separately and place it in the shared `native/engine/common` file in the project directory Folder.
+Because the underlying C++ code generated after the native platform (such as Android, Windows) is built is completely consistent, in v3.0, extract the underlying C++ code separately and place it in the shared `native/engine/common` folder in the project directory.
 In this way, when the native platform is built, if it is detected that the folder already exists, this part of the content will not be processed again, which speeds up the build.

 ![native-common](publish-native/native-common.png)

-For more instructions on the directory structure, please refer to the [Build Directory Differences - Native Platform](../../release-notes/upgrade-guide-v3.0.md#%E5%8E%9F%E7%94%9F%E5%B9%B3%E5%8F%B0) documentation.
+For more instructions on the directory structure, please refer to the [Build Directory Differences - Native Platform](../../release-notes/upgrade-guide-v3.0.md#native) documentation.

 ### Secondary Development